Is becoming a genetic counselor right for me?

 Still unsure if becoming a genetic counselor is the right career path?
-Take the free CareerExplorer career test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a genetic counselor or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 Genetic counseling programs are available at the master's degree level — there are only a small number of accredited programs.
 A Master's Degree in Genetic Counseling helps students develop the skills needed to research, counsel, and consult with patients, their families, and members of the healthcare community.